新規投稿のお知らせを受信されたい方は、サブスクリプションをご登録ください:

 この投稿はEnglishでも表示されます。

 On August 13, security researchers at Tel Aviv University disclosed a new HTTP/2 denial-of-service (DoS) vulnerability that they are calling MadeYouReset (CVE-2025-8671).
-This vulnerability exists in a limited number of unpatched HTTP/2 server implementations that do not sufficiently enforce restrictions on the number of times a client may send malformed frames.
+This vulnerability exists in a limited number of unpatched HTTP/2 server implementations that do not accurately track use of server-sent stream resets, which can lead to resource consumption.
 If you’re using Cloudflare for HTTP DDoS mitigation, you’re already protected from MadeYouReset.

 Fortunately, the MadeYouReset vulnerability only impacts a relatively small number of HTTP/2 implementations.
-In most major HTTP/2 implementations already in widespread use today, the proactive measures taken to counter Rapid Reset in 2023 have also provided substantial protection against MadeYouReset, limiting its potential impact and preventing a similarly disruptive event.
+In most major HTTP/2 implementations already in widespread use today, the proactive measures taken to implement RFC 9113 guidance and counter Rapid Reset in 2023 have also provided substantial protection against MadeYouReset, limiting its potential impact and preventing a similarly disruptive event.

 A note about Cloudflare’s Pingora and its users: Our open-sourced Pingora framework uses the popular Rust-language h2 library for its HTTP/2 support.
 Versions of h2 prior to 0.4.11 were potentially susceptible to MadeYouReset.
 Users of Pingora can patch their applications by updating their h2 crate version using the cargo update command.
 Pingora does not itself terminate inbound HTTP connections to Cloudflare’s network, meaning this vulnerability could not be exploited against Cloudflare’s infrastructure.